ananthakumaran/paisa/docs/src/accounts.md

 ### Tax

-Income tax paid to government should be credited to `Tax` account
+Income tax paid to government should be credited to `Expenses:Tax` account